nealbrophy/LinuxCommandGenerator_v1.1/README.md

 - In terminal type `npm install cypress --save-dev`
 - Once the install process finishes, launch Cypress by typing `npx cypress run` (if you run into problems [check the documentation](https://docs.cypress.io/guides/guides/command-line.html#Installation))
 - When the Cypress GUI launches simply click on the name of the test script `commandGeneratorTests.spec.js`
+- This test scipt can be found in `Cypress > Integration`

 #### Manual testing
 In addition to the automated end-to-end tests described above the site was also rigourously tested via simple user interaction.
-These tests were carried out using Firefox and Chrome on a variety of Linux distributions (Elementary, Endeavour, Ubuntu, Solus) and using the in-browser developer tools
+These tests were carried out using Firefox and Chrome on a variety of Linux distributions (Elementary, Endeavour, Ubuntu, Solus) and using the in-browser developer tools.
+The following items were tested:
+- Clicking app/icon/theme buttons prior to Distro button should present a message in the output section advising user to select a distri
+- Apps/Icons/Themes which are not available for selected distro should appear as disabled/inactive
+- Clicking "Copy" and "Add to list" buttons before making a valid selection should present the user with a warning message of same
+- Sidebar trigger should only pulse when items are in the list and stop when the list is cleared
+- Clicking clicking "Download as file" after user has cleared the list should notify user that the list is empty.

+#### Validation
+- HTML was validated using [W3C Markup Validation Service](https://validator.w3.org/)
+    - NOTE: The Markup Validator presents multiple errors due to the "cy-data" property, however, this has no effect on the code and is considered best practice for testing with Cypress.
+- CSS was validated using [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
+- JS was validated using [JSHint](https://jshint.com/)

 #### Open Bugs:
 - Copy text button presents "Copy unsuccessful" toast during cypress test but present "Copy successful" in manual testing.
 - Having `scroll-behavior: smooth` enabled in the stylesheet causes some Cypress tests to fail.

-#### Bugs Squashed:
+#### Squashed Bugs:
 - If "Add To List" button was clicked after an OS had been selected but before an app had been selected the addToList function would run and add an "undefined" item to the list which would in turn be added to the sidebar and output to file.
     - __FIX__: Add if statment to prevent addToList from running unless both distro and app/icon/theme selections had been populated and present warning msg to user if not.
 - Clicking "Copy Code" button before anything had been selected would present confirmation that copy was successful but there was nothing to copy.